the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 ### Nested Destructuring

 The current solution is fine as you will see in the ongoing discussion.
-However, I want to show you two more variations of it, because there are many things to learn about JavaScript objects in React here.
+However, I want to show you two more variations of it because there are many things to learn about JavaScript objects in React here.
 Let's get started with *nested destructuring* and how it works:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~